 , also claiming that they indicate excess

-if not handled well.
-(Michael Rideout, personal email with extracts from the alt.astrology newsgroup).
+if not handled well. (adapted from Michael Rideout, personal email, with extracts from the alt.astrology newsgroup).

 Aspect Patterns and the Triangles